Skip to main content

 Windows 11-inspired Layout

 The vector-based DevExpress WXI Skin replicates key Windows 11 visual elements for DevExpress-powered WinForms apps.
-Like other DevExpress vector-based skins, the WXI leverages the usability benefits of soft palettes, subtle contrasts, and larger control sizes.
+Like other DevExpress vector-based skins, the WXI Skin leverages soft palettes, subtle contrasts, and larger control sizes to enhance usability.
 WXI also increases paddings between controls to improve readability.

 WXI Skin Overview